 - Invest in high streets as destinations with a considered brand, experience and strategy

 - Promote a more positive and accurate narrative about the high street in the media

-- Optimise sales performance based on data at a national, a local and a business level
+- Optimise high street growth based on data at a national, a local and a business level

 The 8 Growth Drivers have been developed in market and now is the time to bring it all together.

 Now is the time to apply the model in every borough, on every high street, for every local business.

 Now is the time to take a holistic view of the challenges today and work collaboratively to address them; stimulating growth for individual businesses, high streets and local economies nationwide.